-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our personal, social, health through relationships and sex education.
-Teaching covers the following in relation to the sharing of nudes and semi-nudes:
+Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our personal, social, health, education (PSHE) and computing programmes.
+Teaching covers the following in relation to the sharing of nudes and semi-nudes at age appropriate stages.
+Pupils will be taught at different points through the curriculum, the following:

-- ° What it is
+- > What it is

-- How it is most likely to be encountered
+- > How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment
+- > The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

-- Issues of legality
+- Jesues of legality

-- The risk of damage to people's feelings and reputation
+- > The risk of damage to people's feelings and reputation